mkarner07/mkarner07.github.io/_posts/2024-01-11-The-Decoy-Effect.md

 ---
-title: "The Decoy Effect: How the industry tricks you into buying more expensive products."
+title: "The Decoy Effect: How the industry tricks you into buying more expensive products"
 description: "There are many cognitive biases we have to watch out for - in a recent article, I unveiled 11 of them.
 Some days ago I stumbled upon another one: the Decoy Effect.
 It’s a powerful strategy to increase the sales for a product."
 date: 2024-01-11
 excerpt_separator: "<!--more-->"